siggame/octo-robot/README.md

    - cd octo-robot/var/parts/beanstalkd/
    - make
    - ./beanstalkd &
-   This will start the beanstalkc deamon process that will do all the message passing between the different processes
+   This will start the beanstalkc deamon process that will do all the message passing between the different processes, this will start the process in the background and shouldn't involve anything else.
+If there is some error message like port is already binded or something then you'll need to figure out which program is the port specified then procceed to stop it then restart the beanstalkd process.

 8) Start the scheduler
    - cd octo-robot